 3. Token Program

-The student receives a token (star, sticker, penny) immediately after demonstrating the desired behavior.
+The student receives a token, such as a star, sticker, or penny, immediately after demonstrating the desired behavior.
 Tokens are collected and later exchanged for a prize or privilege.

 5. Redirection